 Regenesys Law School

-Regenesys Law School offers a thorough Bachelor of Laws (LLB) programme aimed at providing students with a strong legal education.
+Regenesys Law School offers a thorough Bachelor of Laws (LLB) programme that provides students with a strong legal education.
 The programme spans four years and consists of 485 credits, focusing on both legal theory and practical skills.
-Students learn essential knowledge, theoretical insights, and methodological skills crucial for the legal field.
+Students learn essential knowledge, theoretical insights, and methodological skills crucial to the legal field.
 Admission requires completing Matric with a Bachelor pass or an equivalent NQF level 4 qualification, ensuring students are prepared for rigorous legal studies and future professional roles.
 Regenesys School of Law is dedicated to developing well-rounded legal professionals by blending academic excellence with practical skill-building, preparing graduates for successful legal careers.

 University of Johannesburg (UJ)

 UJ offers an affordable and accessible LLB programme known for its inclusive approach to legal education.
-Aspiring law students need a minimum of 29 APS points to apply.
+Aspiring law students need at least minimum of 29 APS points to apply.
 The university’s focus on fostering legal expertise and ethical practice makes it a popular choice for prospective lawyers in South Africa.

 University of Pretoria (UP)

 UP consistently ranks among the top 100 law faculties globally and is known for its innovative legal research and socially relevant education initiatives.
 With a minimum APS score requirement of 32, UP attracts ambitious students aiming to impact the legal field.
-Its comprehensive curriculum and world-class faculty prepare graduates for modern law practice challenges.
+Its comprehensive curriculum and world-class faculty prepare graduates for the challenges of modern law practice.

 Stellenbosch University